McNeil Myth vs. Facts

 The McNeil generating station is a wood-fired power plant located in Burlington's Intervale just downhill from the Old North End.
 The plant is the largest single source of carbon emissions in Vermont —approximately 453,000 tons of CO2e/yr in 2021—and, at 50 MW, the highest capacity generating facility in the state.
 McNeil is operated by Burlington Electric Department (BED) and owned by BED (50%), Green Mountain Power (31%) and Vermont Public Power Supply Authority (19%).
 McNeil produces the equivalent of about 1/3 of the power used in Burlington every year.

-Unfortunately, proponents of biomass energy have sown a lot of misinformation regarding the impacts of the McNeil generating station, including a deeply misleading "Myth vs. Fact" page on Burlington Electric Department's website.
+Proponents of McNeil have sown a lot of misinformation regarding the generating station, including a deeply misleading "Myth vs. Fact" page on Burlington Electric Department's website.
 The following facts are an effort to correct that misinformation, using independent science and citizen research on publicly-available records from the Public Utility Commission and Department of Fish and Wildlife.

 Myth: McNeil only burns "wood residues" like small branches and sawmill waste.